30th Anniversary of Calema Windsurfing &

-OVERVIEW: The Calema Midwinters Festival will continue its tradition of bringing together World Cup Pros, Olympic Class Competitors, Beginner sailors and all other levels in between.
-We will have classes for all skill levels and type of equipment – A Fleet / Sport Fleet // and Youth and Juniors classes to choose from along with Masters.
-Whether you like racing a formula, long, hybrid or short board, we have a class for you.
+OVERVIEW: This year, Calema celebrates 30 years in Windsurfing – from 1984 to 2014 – We once again present The Calema Midwinters Windsurfing Festival to continue the tradition of bringing together World Cup Pros, One-Design Competitors, Olympic Class Competitors, Beginner sailors and all other levels in between.
+We will have classes for all skill levels and type of equipment – A Fleet // Sport Fleet // and Youth and Juniors classes to choose from along with Masters.
+Whether you like racing a formula, KONA, long or short board, we have a class for you.

 An International Windsurfing Association Sanctioned Event

-1.2 The 2013 Calema Midwinters Windsurfing Festival includes racing in – Formula, Kona, Techno, RSX, Longboard, and Sport Fleets – from Thursday, 28th February to Sunday 3rd March 2013.
-The event includes the Techno 293 North American Championships and the Kona National Championships.
+1.2 The 2014 Calema Midwinters Windsurfing Festival includes racing in – Formula, Kona, Techno, RSX, Longboard, and Sport Fleets – from Thursday, 27th February to Sunday 2nd March 2014.
+The event includes the KONA Midwinters.

-2.1 The Championships will be organized by Calema Windsurfing for and on behalf of, and under specified conditions laid down by, the International Windsurfing Association in cooperation with the International Techno 293 Class Association and the Kona International Association.
+2.1 The Championships will be organized by Calema Windsurfing for and on behalf of, and under specified conditions laid down by, the International Windsurfing Association in cooperation with the Kona International Association.

-2.2 This event is organized in conjunction with the US T293 Class Association, the US Kona Association, and under the authority of US Sailing.
+2.2 This event is organized in conjunction with the US Kona Association, and under the authority of US Sailing.